 I’d mentioned on a tango Facebook group that I was looking for tips to help me avoid leading with my arms.
 I got lots of helpful responses, and Mark Phoenix also suggested I join the Strictly Practica event they were running on Sunday so he and Nozomi could offer some help.

-The afternoon began with a class from a visiting teacher, Martin Ojeda.
+The afternoon began with a workshop from a visiting teacher, Martin Ojeda.
 The phrase ‘visiting teacher’ is normally code for ‘stuff way too advanced for me,’ so my plan had been to attend the practica only, but Mark promised Nozomi would work with me on simpler versions, so I took a deep breath …

 I said that I was prepared for a disappointment after last week’s amazing milonga, and I think if things had been terrible this week, I’d have shrugged and figured that tomorrow’s another day.